 But first of all, we all know that the more you talk immediately after awakening, the quicker the hoarseness in your voice dissipates.
 And if you don't talk at all, the hoarseness will still eventually disappear -- if your first words come a few hours later, the hoarseness will almost always be absent.

 My question to both physicians applied to healthy people who do not have infections, colds, vocal cord nodules, reflux, other illness, are heavy smokers or have some other medical condition that causes a hoarse voice.

-Steven Y. Park, MD, explains what causes that annoying hoarse morning voice.
-It is because the juices from your stomach give your throat a nice little bath.
-“The simplest way to prevent this or lessen the severity is to eat dinner early (go to bed no earlier than 3-4 hours after eating.),” notes Dr. Park, author of the book, "Sleep, Interrupted: A Physician Reveals The #1 Reason Why So Many Of Us Are Sick And Tired."
+Steven Y. Park, MD, explains that the hoarse morning voice is caused by stomach juices bathing the throat.
+"The simplest way to prevent this or lessen the severity is to eat dinner early (go to bed no earlier than 3-4 hours after eating.)," says Dr. Park, author of the book, "Sleep, Interrupted: A Physician Reveals The #1 Reason Why So Many Of Us Are Sick And Tired."